Taxation of employer benefits

 The following benefits provided by your employer are not taxable:

-- accommodation that is free or subsidised where the job requires the you to live in the accommodation (see Free or subsidised accommodation)
+- Accommodation that is free or subsidised where the job requires you to live in the accommodation (see Free or subsidised accommodation)

-- you get a qualification that is relevant to your duties
+- the qualification bears some relationship to your duties

 - and